AbrSergey/Easy-Posting/readme.md

 - Create an 'updateTemplate()' function that updates all the posts with a new template provided.
 - Create an 'updateJSON()' function, in case the user accidently removes the file.
+- Give user more options; Dark mode for post?
+Decide how to order JSON?
 - Enhance the code and get a good structure.
 - Come up with more ideas.